hansonkd/puff/readme.md

 ```

-Vising "/" will run Rust, Visting "/graphql" will run our python query functions and then offload the queries into the rust runtime, "/hello-world" will run in flask.
+Visiting "/" will run Rust, Visting "/graphql" will run our python query functions and then offload the queries into the rust runtime, "/hello-world" will run in flask.

 ## A Different Path to Python Performance